sooolee/StyleGAN2-Haunted-House/README.md

 I chose StyleGAN2 ADA (Adaptive Discriminator Augmentation) developed by Tero Karras, Miika Aittala, Janne Hellsten, Samuli Laine, Jaakko Lehtinen, Timo Aila (https://arxiv.org/abs/2006.06676), because the model can produce good results using only a few throusand training images, often matching StyleGAN2 results according to the authors.

 In reality though, I ended up with only 150 reasonable training images that I could scrap from the web.
-Considering the limited GPU resources using Google Colab, the size of the dataset was enough to achieve my main goal that was going through the training process from scratch.
+However, considering the limited GPU resources using Google Colab I decided that the size of the dataset was enough to achieve my main goal: going through the training process from scratch.

 As expected, the output quality wasn't so realistic due to very small training dataset but nonetheless the output images carry the spookiness and creppiness very well!